ykteh93/TensorFlow_Beginner/README.md

   <dd> This is similar to the tutorial provided at the official website of TensorFlow.</dd>

    <dt> 2.
 Without Tensorflow implementation:</dt>
-  <dd> This is the exact equivalent but using only numpy to implement everything (inc. chain-rule derivative in backward propagation).</dd>
+  <dd> The exact equivalent but using only numpy to implement everything (inc. chain-rule derivative in backward propagation).</dd>
 </dl>

 <dl>